Retrospectives – Halo Single-Player Campaigns part 1

 Next week Capcom will release Zack and Wiki for the Wii.

 This is significant not because I want to play the game (although I do, and you should also) but because I had never heard of it up until a few days ago.
 There have been plenty of articles and columns recently that lament the fact that third party titles have failed to sell on Nintendo’s newest console.
 This fact, the fact that Nintendo has suffered a similar fate with past consoles, and the perception that they are either competing too fiercely with these third parties or have too difficult and onerous a quality assurance process have led some in the industry to believe that the big N is doomed.
-The Wii will be unable to dominate this generation without significant third part support, they argue. → When one person suffers from a delusion, it is called insanity.
-When many people suffer from a delusion it is called a game.
+The Wii will be unable to dominate this generation without significant third part support, they argue. → A reader is you.

 Lame discussion – What makes Metroid Metroid?
 Part 2